Chair – William E. Wilcox

 Senior Manager Fraud Risk Management, Western Union Financial Services

 John Skoglund III is a Certified Financial Crime Specialist.
-He sits on the National Adult Protective Services Association (NAPSA) Elder Financial Exploitation Advisory Board; National Consumers League LifeSmarts Advisory Board; Call For Action Board; and Northern Colorado and Wyoming Better Business Bureau Institute for Marketplace Trust Advisory Board.
+He sits on the National Adult Protective Services Association (NAPSA) Elder Financial Exploitation Advisory Board; National Consumers League LifeSmarts Advisory Board; and is a former Advisory Board Member of the Northern Colorado and Wyoming Better Business Bureau Institute for Marketplace Trust.

 Previously, he was Director of Consumer Protection for the Colorado 18th Judicial District Attorney’s Office.
 While with the District Attorney’s Office, he was a member of the Multi-Disciplinary Adult Protection Teams in all counties within the 18th Judicial District.
 He is a retired U. S. Postal Inspector.
 He has a Master of Science Degree in Economic Crime Management from Utica College and a Bachelor of Science Degree in Business Administration, with an emphasis in Management, from the University of Northern Colorado.